eip-home/eip-headers/draft-eip-headers-definitions.md

    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-Compact PT : EIP extended code (see {{ltv-ext-codes}} in {{sec-ext-ltv-codes}})
+Compact PT: EIP extended code (see {{ltv-ext-codes}} in {{sec-ext-ltv-codes}})

-Type : 3 bits, specifies the content of the CPT LTV including the format of the MCD element.
+Type: 3 bits, specifies the content of the CPT LTV including the format of the MCD element.

+HML: HMAC Length, set to 00 in unauthenticated mode.
+In authenticated mode, it stores the length of the HMAC field in 8 octects.
+Max length of the HMAC will be 32 octects.

 RES: Reserved, set to 00000